Blog

 Let’s look at each in turn.

-Detecting the Problem: You Can’t Solve What You Can’t See (Or See Coming)
+Detecting the Problem: You Can’t Solve What You Can’t See in the Inventory Management Process

 If you are relying on reporting solutions to identify out-of-stock ASINs, how do you figure out which ones to deal with first?
 How much time and manual effort from an analyst (or from yourself) is required to analyze and prioritize this list?
 And how up-to-date is the information?
 We have been hearing from customers that the latency in many popular solutions is a week or more.
 How much revenue might you lose in a week?